Colonel Sanders: Death

 Sanders was diagnosed with acute leukemia in June 1980.
-He died at Louisville Jewish Hospital of pneumonia six months later, on December 16, at the age of 90.
+He died at Jewish Hospital in Louisville of pneumonia six months later, on December 16, at the age of 90.
 Sanders had remained active until the month before his death, appearing in his white suit to crowds.

-His body lay in state in the rotunda of the Kentucky State Capitol in Frankfort after a funeral service at the Southern Baptist Theological Seminary Chapel, which was attended by more than 500 people.
-His body would also be displayed in an open casket during a memorial service that was held at KFC's headquarters in Louisville; 1,000 to 1,200 people would attend this service.
+His body was laid in state in the rotunda of the Kentucky State Capitol in Frankfort after a funeral service at the Southern Baptist Theological Seminary Chapel, which was attended by more than 500 people.
+His body was also displayed in an open casket during a memorial service that was held at KFC's headquarters in Louisville; about 1,000 to 1,200 people attended the service.
 Sanders was buried in his characteristic white suit and black western string tie in Cave Hill Cemetery in Louisville.

 His wife, Claudia, died on December 31, 1996, at the age of 94.

-By the time of Sanders' death, there were an estimated 6,000 KFC outlets in 48 countries worldwide, with $2 billion in sales annually.
+By the time of Sanders's death, there were an estimated 6,000 KFC outlets in 48 countries worldwide, with $2 billion in sales annually.

 Legacy

 As a symbol of the KFC brand

 A fictionalized Colonel Sanders has repeatedly appeared as a mascot in KFC's advertising and branding.
 Sanders has been voiced by impressionists in radio ads, and from 1998 to 2001 an animated version of him voiced by Randy Quaid appeared in television commercials.

 In May 2015, KFC brought the Colonel Sanders character back in new television advertisements, played by comedian Darrell Hammond.
 Some commentators felt the new portrayal was distasteful and disrespectful of the actual man's legacy.

 In August 2015, KFC launched a new campaign, this time with comedian Norm Macdonald portraying Sanders; the first ad of the campaign makes direct reference to the Hammond campaign, with a brief piece of footage of Hammond followed by Macdonald's Colonel declaring his predecessor an impostor.

 In February 2016, yet another portrayal was introduced with Jim Gaffigan as the Colonel, shown bolting awake in bed and telling his wife about his recurring nightmare of Macdonald's Colonel "pretending to be me".

 By July 2016, George Hamilton was playing Colonel Sanders, parlaying his famous tan into an advertisement for KFC's "extra crispy" chicken.

-During the airing of the 2016 SummerSlam, a commercial aired of WWE wrestler Dolph Ziggler dressed up as Colonel Sanders beating up a man in a chicken suit (played by fellow wrestler The Miz) in a wrestling ring.
+During the airing of the 2016 SummerSlam, a commercial aired of WWE wrestler Dolph Ziggler dressed up as Colonel Sanders beating up a man in a chicken suit, played by fellow wrestler The Miz, in a wrestling ring.

 In September 2016, comedian Rob Riggle played Sanders in an ad introducing a football team named "The Kentucky Buckets".

 In January 2017, to advertise their "Georgia Gold Honey Mustard BBQ" Chicken offerings, actor Billy Zane took over the role as the "Solid Gold Colonel".